 Fix 4 – Update the firmware

-Firmware update is necessary for the proper functioning of devices, which includes performance improvement and bug fixes.
+A firmware update, which includes performance improvement and bug fixes, is necessary for the proper functioning of devices.
 If your Corsair headset somehow stops working, try updating the firmware to see if that helps your case.

 - Connect your Corsair headset to the computer.

 - Launch iCUE.
-If you don’t have one, download it here.
+If you don’t have one, download it.

 - Navigate to the Settings tab.